RickCogley/eSolia-Old-2017-Site/content/en/sip-print.md

 ## In Conclusion

-One SIP Print system records all specified user calls - internally and externally - without any IP PBX or handset integration.
-SIP Print scales from the smallest office to the largest enterprise.
+One PROcr system records all specified user calls - internally and externally - without any IP PBX or handset integration.
+PROcr scales from the smallest office to the largest enterprise.
 It takes only 10 minutes of installation, and 20 minutes of configuration and you are ready to go.

 _Contact us via the form below, to get started today._